UCSCLibrary/dams_project_mgmt/.github/ISSUE_TEMPLATE/collection-ingest-preparation-and-post-publication-template.md

 ---
-name: Collection Ingest Preparation template
+name: Collection Ingest Preparation and Post-Publication template
 about: Tasks for preparing a collection for ingest into the DAMS
 title: "[Collection Ingest Prep]"
 labels: ''